scottross123/personal-site/content/_index.md

 I'm a software engineer from Atlanta, Georgia.
 I graduated from Georgia State University with a B.S. in Computer Science in 2022.
 My primary interest and experience is web development.
-My most recent experience was as a Software Engineer Intern at HealthEdge, where I worked on a new UI for an application using HTML, CSS, JavaScript, and React.
-My next experience will be as a Research & Development Software Engineer at Manhattan Associates starting next year.
+My most recent experience was as a Software Engineer Intern at <u>[HealthEdge](https://healthedge.com/)</u>, where I worked on a new UI for an application using HTML, CSS, JavaScript, and React.
+I will be starting as an R&D Software Engineer at <u>[Manhattan Associates](https://www.manh.com/)</u> this upcoming January.
-January

-I love learningI love learningI love learningI love learningI love learningI love learning